alevani/ant_war_simulation/REPORT.md

-#### Nest maintenance [NOK]
+#### Nest maintenance [NOK] TODO - VIDEO

-Nest maintenance is the widest task an ant can perform, it goes from moving the newly laid eggs from the queen to the eggs chamber, taking care of a fungus garden like for the Pharaoh ants or other ant-fungus like types of ant, making the nest bigger, to cleaning it from dead bodies, food waste and such.
-Ant that performs such tasks have been found to be older that and performing foraging as they have a higher chance not to be suitable to the task due to their old body. [video de Deborah la]
+Nest maintenance is the widest task an ant can perform, it goes from moving the newly laid eggs from the queen to the eggs chamber, taking care of a fungus garden as for the Pharaoh ants or other ant-fungus like types of ant, making the nest bigger, to cleaning it from dead bodies, food waste and such.
+Ants who perform such tasks have been found to be older that the one performing off-site task such as foraging and patrolling.
+This could be explained by their low performance in these tasks as their body is getting older ([video de Deborah la])